pensjonatus/flash-fiction/blog/the-exalted-one.md

 ---
-title: 'The Exalted One'
+title: The Exalted One
 date: '2016-03-17'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I woke up and I knew immediately it was going to be a horrible day.